 The Costliest Workplace Injuries in America – Is Yours On The List?

 Workplace injuries cost the government tens of billions of dollars each year.
-As one of Chicago’s premier workplace injury attorneys, we get a lot of clients who want to know more about the value of their case after sustaining a Chicago workplace injury.
-Before providing you with this information, it is important to know more about the costliest workplace injuries so you can get a rough idea of what you can receive as compensation in a Chicago injury lawsuit.
+As one of the country’s premier workplace injury attorneys, we get a lot of clients who want to know more about the value of their case after sustaining a workplace injury.
+Before providing you with this information, it is important to know more about the costliest workplace injuries so you can get a rough idea of what you can receive as compensation in an injury lawsuit.

 Here are the top 10 costliest injuries in the U.S. workforce according to insurance numbers: